samudassir/acquirevaluedcustomers/README.md

 # Acquire Valued Customers

-### Abstract
+## Abstract
 <p>
 Businesses often face a challenge of retaining customers and converting them to be regular purchaser.
 As a Businesses strategy, companies and stores run discounted sales programs to attract more customers to be repeat purchasers and improve overall sales of the company.
   We use completely anonymized transactional data of customers along with offer details and History of offers given to customers.
   We will use the data to build a machine learning model and predict customers who will be repeat purchase of items when discounts are offered based on different features.
 </p>

-### Introduction
+## Introduction
 ### Background
 <p>

-Technology has created a huge shift in the way customers can buy products, to adapt to this change consumer brands are also changing their business models to acquire customers.
+Technology has created a huge shift in the way customers can buy products, to adapt to this change consumer brands are also changing their business models to acquire customers.<br>
 Consumer brands often offer discounts to attract new shoppers to buy their products.
 The most valuable customers are those who return after this initial incented purchase.
 With enough purchase history, it is possible to predict which shoppers, when presented an offer, will buy a new item.<br>
 LAER is a sales term used in any business
 </p>